 —John Bartlow Martin, quoted in Thomas, p.
 390

 Evan Thomas calls Robert F. Kennedy “one of a kind” (24).
 In politics especially, perhaps he is.
-He was “the Kennedy who most instensely experienced the range of human emotions” (28).
-His overexcitability, nonconformity, and asynchrony seem like they would be barriers to anyone who isn’t born into a well-connected, wealthy dynasty—and even those who are, if circumstance weren’t to step in and cruelly open a way forward.
+He was “the Kennedy who most intensely experienced the range of human emotions” (28).
+Overexcitability, nonconformity, and asynchrony such as he showed would presumably be barriers to anyone who wasn’t born into a well-connected, wealthy dynasty—and even to those who were, if circumstance weren’t to step in and cruelly open a way forward.
 Perhaps there is a reason that neighbors heard Bobby playing the song “The Impossible Dream,” that classic ballad of quixiotic ideal from Man of La Mancha, over and over in his New York apartment (320).

 In our cynical age, it’s reasonable to fear that anyone revealing glimmers of functions at level IV-V will never reach a position of leadership.
 But the response—then and now—to Bobby Kennedy’s campaign gives me hope that, in some other unrepeatable story, some such person may still turn out to be the right person for the moment, overexcitability and all.

 Life will not be easy for this person.
 Disintegration, even the positive kind, is painful, and such a person is sure to have been through it.
 In his copy of Edith Hamilton’s The Greek Way, Bobby underlined a passage from Aeschylus that seems to describe the process: God, whose law it is that he who learns must suffer.
 And even in our sleep pain that cannot forget, falls drop by drop upon the heart, and in our own despite, against our will, comes wisdom to us by the awful grace of God.
 (Thomas, p.
 287 / Hamilton, p.
 82)